aesara-devs/aesara/doc/library/tensor/basic.rst

                  Note that the default value of 2 is not guaranteed to work for all values of a and b, and an error will be raised if that is the case.
-The reason for keeping the default is to maintain the same signature as numpy's tensordot function (and np.tensordot raises analogous errors for non-compatible inputs).
+The reason for keeping the default is to maintain the same signature as NumPy's tensordot function (and np.tensordot raises analogous errors for non-compatible inputs).